googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Improper Analysis of the Question:

 In the hassle of speaking for up to 2 minutes, you can make the mistake while going through the question.
 It results in inappropriate answers that the interviewer might not be expecting.
-Thus, make utilisation of the preparation time wisely to knack the round.
+Thus, make utilization of the preparation time wisely to knack the round.

 Lack of Critical Thinking Skills:

 In the limited time, it is challenging to respond to the queries and frequently speak over them.
 The speaking IELTS exam tests your vocabulary, grammar, and critical thinking skills.
 In a nutshell, an examiner ascertains your ability to make informed decisions.
-Thus, practise by heart to nail in this round.
+Thus, practice by heart to nail in this round.

 Giving Irrelevant Answers: